 Dental Patient Rights and Responsibilities

 We are committed to the highest quality of care.
 To do this, the patient or parents of patients and dental professionals must work together to develop the best relationships.
 A better understanding of your oral condition and your rights and responsibilities in the treatment of that condition will contribute to better care and greater satisfaction for all concerned.
 We realize that no set of guidelines can ever fully describe the special relationship that exists between you and your doctor.
-The purpose of this brochure is to enhance the mutual trust, cooperation, and respect which surround that relationship.
+The purpose of this document is to enhance the mutual trust, cooperation, and respect which surround that relationship.

 Your Rights as A Patient

-Confidentiality – Discussions about your care will be done with as much consideration for your privacy as possible.
+CONFIDENTIALITY – Discussions about your care will be done with as much consideration for your privacy as possible.
 A copy of your treatment record will not be released without your written permission except as required through an insurance contract or by law.
 We will follow policies as described in the Patient Privacy Acknowledgement.

 Your Responsibilities as A Patient